sunpy/ndcube/joss_paper/paper.md

 and projections (e.g. RA and Dec., helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical properties they represent.
 Due of the prevalence of N-D data and the importance of coordinate transformations, there exist mature Python packages for handling them.
-For example, arrays can be handled by numpy and dask and coordinates by astropy’s WCS and coordinates modules.
-If you want to treat these components separately, the existing tools work well.
 However, they are not suited to treating data and coordinates in a combined way.
 This is the purpose of ndcube.

-It’s worth addressing the role ndcube plays within the scientific Python ecosystem and why it exists separately from its most similar package, xarray.
-The fundamental reason to opt for ndcube is to harness the astronomy-specific World Coordinate System (WCS).
+The fundamental reason to opt for ndcube over its most similar package, xarray, is to harness the astronomy-specific World Coordinate System (WCS).
 The data model of xarray centers on the requirements and conventions of the geosciences.
 Although similar to those of astronomy in conception, they are sufficiently different in construction to cause significant friction.